lunaletheia/chatislocal/README.md

 - Hide bots messages and user commands (on/off)
 - !refreshoverlay to make newly added emotes appear (mods only)

-## Setup
+## Setup for local use
-This modified version runs locally and uses NodeJS to set up a proxy.
+This is still really experimental and a bit convoluted to set up.
+NodeJS npm is needed for setting up the proxy.
 Run npm_init_dependencies.bat and init_env_file.bat before use.
-Set your Twitch Client ID and Twitch Client Secret in the .env file.
+Set your Twitch Client ID and Twitch Client Secret (from dev.twitch.tv/console/apps) in the .env file.
-This file will be ignored by git, as to not expose these when pushing to Github.
+This file will be ignored by git.
+This modified version sends request to the Twitch API and ChatIS API through the proxy.